ikle/srr/doc/proc-segment.md

 to such segment, a new memory mapping of its memory will be created, into which the original contents will be copied.
 For real-time tasks, such copying can be done at the time of creating or importing a segment.

+## General Provisions of the Interface

+Users of the interface to manage their own process memory segments should specify zero as the target process ID.
+Specifying a positive process ID as the target is only valid for processes with CAP\_PROC\_SEGMENT capability, even if the calling process ID is specified.
+Interface functions always return -EINVAL when specifying a negative target process ID.